 GDC will not be obliged to accept any alternative tender.

-Alternative Tender will be evaluated on the bases of the evaluation criteria as set out at
+Alternative Tender will be evaluated on the bases of the evaluation criteria as set out at stage 2 above.

 Contractual Arrangements

 Following the evaluation of submitted tenders, in accordance with the evaluation criteria stated in this document, a Contractor may be selected to perform the Services and subsequently issued with an Order/Contract.